James M. Spangler: Invention of the portable electric vacuum cleaner

-The timing was fortuitous: With the automobile gaining popularity, William Hoover was concerned about the market for his horse collars and harnesses, and was eager to diversify.
+The timing was fortuitous.
+With the automobile gaining popularity, William Hoover was concerned about the market for his horse collars and harnesses, and was eager to diversify.
 In 1908 he bought Spangler's patent, and he soon had a small staff toiling in the corner of his leather shop, turning out six suction sweepers a day.
 William Hoover made further improvements to the vacuum cleaner that resembled a bagpipe attached to a cake box, a novel look that was very functional.
 Sluggish sales of the Hoover vacuum cleaner were given a kick by Hoover’s ten-day, free home trial.
 Hoover came up with the idea of door-to-door salesmen who gave home demonstrations of the new vacuum cleaners.
 Hoover's success means that most people today associate the vacuum cleaner with him, rather than with Spangler.

 Later years

 After Spangler sold the patents to William Hoover, he stayed on with the Hoover Company as the superintendent.
 Spangler's wife and daughter (Jennie Spangler Painter) made all the bags for the sweepers until 1914 when the bag making was taken to New Berlin.
 His son, Clarence, worked for about a year with The Electric Suction Sweeper Co. in New Berlin.
-He became very ill and died in December 1911.

-Spangler was planning the first vacation of his life, a trip to Florida.
-He died on January 22, 1915, the night before he was expected to leave for the trip at the age of 66.
-Spangler's family continued to receive royalties until his patent expired June 2, 1925.
+Spangler lived on 12th Street NW in Canton.
+He died on January 23, 1915.
+Spangler's family continued to receive royalties until his patent expired on June 2, 1925.